bltavares/p2p-links/README.md

 - [Gun.js](https://gun.js.org/) - Distributed p2p database.
 Allows build browser apps that talk to other peers directly and share data.
 - [Briar](https://briarproject.org/) - p2p messenger app for mobile, no desktop option, bluetooth and local wifi, requires face-to-face verification.
 No multi-hop.
+- [Entropic](https://github.com/entropic-dev/entropic) - package manager, wish to be federated/distributed.
+No concrete plans on protocol yet.
 - [FireChat](https://play.google.com/store/apps/details?id=com.opengarden.firechat) - p2p messenger app for mobile, no desktop option, offers multi-hop.
 Closed-source, commercial.
 - [Matrix](https://matrix.org/) - federated messenger, [with recent](https://fosdem.org/2020/schedule/event/dip_p2p_matrix/) attempts to use overlay ([libp2p](https://libp2p.io/), y) networks to find peers.
 Awesome idea to connect to other networks and centralize the use (Matrix <-> Telegram, Matrix <-> Whatsapp), but requires maintaining a `homeserver` (main impl requires lot's of memory and a postgres db - no way).
 No good mobile chat app option yet.
 - [ZeroNet](https://zeronet.io/) - Weird hostnames, feels like darknet with a sprinkle of cryptocoin.
 Website is very pretty tho.
 Desktop-y.